reiver/tell-a-story/README.md

 	* resurrection hero
 	* return with elixir

-Note that those using the _monomyth_ / _hero's journey_ framework do not always use all of these sub-sections.
+Note that some who have used the _monomyth_ / _hero's journey_ framework do not always use all of these sub-sections.
 Sometimes some are skipped, here and there.